acfinspace/Spacelibraryoftales/docs/index.md

 2. It is hosted through a public repository, thus people can contribute and help the project grow.
 3. It runs on open source technologies (Mkdocs, Material for Mkdocs) used in other fields as well.
 4. In the case I don't want to maintain the repository anymore, the repo can be transfered/copied.
-5. It is all written in markdown, as easy as it can get.
+5. It is all written in markdown, as easy and lightweight as it can get.

+If you want to contribute, you can:

+- Add a page yourself through a pull request
+- Shoot me a message on Discord, at miyoshiakachi

 ### The library's structure
-Authors and contests have a dedicated page, visible on the left, where you can find all the related fiction.
+Authors and contests have a dedicated page, visible on the left, where you can find all the related content.
 A stands for Author, C stands for Contest.
+At the moment we have:

-- Author present: 1
+- Authors: 1
-- Contest present: 0
+- Contests: 0

 ### The project going forward
 To do: